-- a. (.CDC) This mark indicates that the vessel has the means to operate the propulsion machinery with continuous supervision from a centralized control station installed within or close to the propulsion machinery space. - 2.2.5 (.CDP) This mark indicates that the vessel has the means to operate the propulsion machinery with continuous supervision from the bridge and from a centralized control station within or close to the propulsion machinery space.
+- b. (.CDC) This mark indicates that the vessel has the means to operate the propulsion machinery with continuous supervision from a centralized control station installed within or close to the propulsion machinery space. - c. (.CDP) This mark indicates that the vessel has the means to operate the propulsion machinery with continuous supervision from the bridge and from a centralized control station within or close to the propulsion machinery space.

-2.2.6 Refrigerated cargo installation class marks:
+2.2.5 Refrigerated cargo installation class marks: